balive053/EDA-World-Happiness-Report/README.md

 # EDA-World-Happiness-Report
-Exploritory data analysis on the World Happiness Report
+This is an exploritory data analysis on the World Happiness Report doen as part of my university work for one of my modules.